 A natural playground, enjoy bushwalking, birdwatching and camping in the enchanting town of Warialda, known as the ‘place of wild honey’.
 On the Fossickers Way touring route through gemstone country in northern NSW, try your luck fossicking for sapphires, gems and gold.

-Pick up a fossicking map from theand explore the fascinating attractions.
-Polish up your knowledge of rough, cut and polished gemstones at the Wells Gem and Mineral Collection in the tourist centre.
-The array of gems, minerals and shells is captivating.
+You can pick up a fossicking map from the Warialda Visitor Information Centre.
+Polish up your knowledge of rough, cut and polished gemstones at the Wells Gem and Mineral Collection, located in the visitor centre.
+The range of gems, minerals and shells on-show is incredible.

-You can take a self-guided tour of the town’s heritage buildings, such as 1880s-built Carinda House.
-A short drive away is the Ceramic Break Sculpture Park, where you’ll find galleries, intriguing outdoor sculptures as well as a gift shop.
-The natural beauty around Warialda is perfect for bushwalking, too.
+Take a self-guided tour of the town’s heritage buildings such as the 1880s-built Carinda House.
+A short drive away is the Ceramic Break Sculpture Park, where you’ll find art galleries, unique sculptures, a gift shop and walking trails.
+The natural beauty around Warialda is perfect for bushwalking.

-Cranky Rock Nature Reserve features granite boulders balancing on the edge of pretty Reedy Creek.
+In Cranky Rock Nature Reserve, you’ll find a jumble of granite boulders balancing on the edge of pretty Reedy Creek.
 A picturesque sanctuary, Cranky Rock is popular for picnicking, hiking and camping.
-Koorilgur Nature Reserve is another haven where nature lovers will be delighted with the wildflowers and birdlife.
+For impressive wildflowers and birdlife, head to Koorilgur Nature Reserve.

-Getting to Warialda is easy, with the drive from Inverell 50 minutes and from Glen Innes 100 minutes.
-The nearest airport is Moree, where you can rent a car for the hour-long scenic drive.
-Alternatively, you can take a train from Sydney to Tamworth for a connecting bus to Warialda.
+Warialda is 45 minutes’ drive from the nearby town of Inverell and 90 minutes from Glen Innes.
+The closest airport is Moree, where you can rent a car for the hour-long drive to Warialda.
+Alternatively, you can take a train from Sydney to Tamworth, and a connecting bus to Warialda.